Andreas Wolf: 1. FC Nürnberg

 After moving to Germany with his parents in 1990 Wolf started playing football for several teams in the Ansbach area before joining 1.
 FC Nürnberg in 1997.
-There he played for several junior teams, before breaking into first team football in 2002 when he debuted in the Bundesliga against Hertha on 23 March 2002, which saw Nürnberg lose 2–0.
+There he played for several junior teams, before breaking into first team football in 2002 when he debuted in the Bundesliga against Hertha BSC on 23 March 2002, which saw Nürnberg lose 2–0.
 He went on to make three more appearances later in the 2001–02 season while Nürnberg finished in 15th place.
 Despite initially wanting to leave the club, Wolf eventually stayed at the club by signing his first professional contract, keeping him until 2004.

 In the 2002–03 season, Wolf spent the start of the season away from the first team and played for the reserve side instead, also being sidelined due to an ankle injury.
 On 7 December 2002 he made his first appearance of the season, setting up one of the goals in a 2–2 draw against Energie Cottbus.
 Despite suffering another injury later in the season, Wolf returned to the first team, but was unable to help the club survive relegation in the 2002–03 season during which played in 18 games for the "Club".

 In the 2003–04 season, Wolf became a first team regular during Nürnberg's successful promotion campaign, playing in 31 of 34 games.
 At the start of the season, he was involved in the first team for the first six matches until his sending off for a second bookable offence, in a 1–1 draw against Greuther Fürth on 22 September 2003.
 He remained in the first team with his performances earning him a new contract until 2006.
 He scored his first Nürnberg goal on 2 April 2004, in a 2–1 loss against Jahn Regensburg.

 In the 2004–05 season, Wolf remained in the first team at the start of the season until he suffered a muscle injury that kept him out for two months.
-After making his return from injury in a 3–1 loss against Bochum on 27 November 2004, he was sent off for a second bookable offence in the next game on 3 December 2004, a 2–2 draw against Bayern Munich.
+After making his return from injury in a 3–1 loss against VfL Bochum on 27 November 2004, he was sent off for a second bookable offence in the next game on 3 December 2004, a 2–2 draw against Bayern Munich.
 As the 2004–05 season progressed, Wolf suffered a shoulder injury that kept him out for the rest of the season.
 He finished the 2004–05 season making 18 appearances in all competitions.